celliern/triflow/source_doc/source/overview.rst

 be aware that numerical approximation of the Jacobian is far less efficient than the provided optimized routine.

-optional arguments : fields and parameters
+optional arguments : helpers function and parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The model take two mandatory parameters: differential_equations, dependent_variables.
 The first define the evaluation of the time derivative, the second the name of the dependant variables.